27 May 2021

 Proving your right to work

-As a European citizen, you can prove your right to work in the UK with the help of your passport or national identity number until 30 June 2021.
-The View and Prove facility allows you to prove your immigration status to your employers with its “share code” facility.
+The View and Prove tool allows you to prove your immigration status to your employers with its ‘share code’ facility.
 This enables your employer to view your status online the same way you would.

 How do I update my identity documents?

-For the View and Prove facility to work successfully, you will need to ensure that all your identity documents are updated.
-You will need to update your documents on your View and Prove profile so that they match the documents you currently possess.
+For the View and Prove tool to work successfully, you will need to ensure that all your identity documents are updated.
+Update your documents on your View and Prove profile so that they match the documents you currently possess.

-Benefits of having BRC The benefits of having a BRC are that it, helps you re enter the country easily and quickly when you travel.
+The benefits of having a BRC are that it helps you re-enter the country easily and quickly when you travel.
 It also makes proving your immigration status easier if you do not have a good grasp on technology to use the alternate View and Prove service.

 Potential problems of not having a BRC